Celebration of Teaching

 Criteria for instructors who are teaching from an inclusive perspective may include some or all of the following:

-- Incorporates diversity into the curriculum by including readings, case studies, and images that challenge the status quo and include often underrepresented and marginalized voices.
+- Incorporates diversity into the curriculum by including readings, case studies, and images that challenge the status quo and elevate underrepresented voices, while explicitly addressing disparities in race, gender, and class within the subject matter

-- Uses critical self-reflection to examine and make explicit how identity influences and potentially biases one's outlook in the teaching and learning environment.
+- Uses critical self-reflection to examine and make explicit how identity influences and potentially biases one's outlook in the teaching and learning environment

-- Solicits student feedback throughout the semester and positions student voices as integral to the process of knowledge creation.
+- Uses an inclusive syllabus that affirms students’ sense of belonging and success, while actively soliciting feedback throughout the semester and positioning student voices as essential to the creation of knowledge

 This award is named for the late Brooke Ellison, an associate professor in the School of Health Professions who was dedicated to advocating for accessibility in technology and healthcare.